siddolo/metasploit-winbox_settings/README.md

 # Metasploit - winbox_settings

-Post module for Metasploit to extracts Mikrotik Winbox credentials saved in the settings.cfg.viw file.
+Post module for Metasploit to extracts Mikrotik Winbox credentials saved in the "settings.cfg.viw" file when the "Keep Password" option is selected in Winbox.

 ## Module options